- LittleLaw

 So why was River Islandās plan approved?

-The court can approve a plan even if one class votes against it, but only if that class would not be worse off under the plan than they would be if the company went insolvent.
+A restructuring plan has a special feature called a ācross-class cram downā.
+This means the court can approve the plan even if one group of creditors votes against it ā but only if those creditors would be no worse off under the plan than than they would be in the ārelevant alternativeā (which usually means the company becoming insolvent).

-For River Islandās landlords, this test was met: they will get less rent under the plan, but if River Island became insolvent and shut all its stores, they would get nothing at all.
-In other words, the restructuring plan leaves them better off than the alternative.
+For River Islandās landlords, this test was met.
+Theyāll receive less rent under the plan, but if River Island had collapsed into insolvency, they would likely have received nothing at all.

 Which law firms were involved?